A Comprehensive Guideline to Electronic Access Control: 19 Benefits of Switching

 For Compliance

-Electronic access control systems can help meet required standards for certain sectors.
+Electronic access contrul systems can help meet required standards for certain sectors.
 For instance, any business that accepts, processes, transmits, or stores credit card user data, regardless of that business’ size or the number of transactions, is subject to the Payment Card Industry Data Security Standard (PCI DSS).

 Similarly, hospitals, insurance companies, doctors’ offices, and other businesses that store health records must comply with the Health Insurance Portability and Accountability Act (HIPAA) regulations.
 EAC systems not only provide enhanced security for these types of data, they have the capability to generate the reports needed for compliance as well.